xinyuliu12/xinyuliu12.github.io/index.md

 ## Experience
-* I was a PhD student co-advised by Professor.
-Alessandro Orso and Professor.
-Joy Arulraj at **Georgia Tech**.
+* I was a PhD student co-advised by Dr. Alessandro Orso and Dr. Joy Arulraj at **Georgia Tech**.
 My research projects led to 2 publications at a top-tier conference and received 2 research fundings.

 * I TA'ed CS-6300 Software Development Process class at **Georgia Tech** for 3 semesters.

 * I was a Research Intern at the Microsoft Gray Systems Lab, fortunately mentored by [Dr. Venkatesh Emani](https://www.microsoft.com/en-us/research/people/kvemani/).
 I developed a technique and tool, named Polysem, that enables queries from different modalities to execute on PowerBI.

-* I was an undergraduate research assistant at **University of Michigan**, where I was fortunately mentored by [Professor.
-Westley Weimer](https://web.eecs.umich.edu/~weimerw/).
+* I was an undergraduate research assistant at **University of Michigan**, where I was fortunately mentored by [Dr. Westley Weimer](https://web.eecs.umich.edu/~weimerw/).

 ## Publications